ishswar/katacoda-scenarios/cka-cluster-with-kind/step2.md

 ```

 So, now we know what is impact of setting `externalTrafficPolicy: Local` on NodePort service.
 It is very important to
-understand things works before we start using it .
+understand how things works before we start using it .
 On next page we dig little deeper and see what exactly happens when
 we set *externalTrafficPolicy: Local*